Rings – 2017

 Starring Matilda Lutz, Alex Roe, Johnny Galecki, Vincent D’Onofrio, Aimee Teegarden

 For some reason, I have longed to see Johnny Galecki get what’s coming to him.
 I never liked him, not even back when he was Sara Gilbert’s boyfriend on Roseanne.
-And no, IU never have cared one way or another about that nerd show.
+And no, I never have cared one way or another about that nerd show.
 With him on it, not a chance.
-It’s my trial, and I bear it bravely.
+It’s my cross to bear in my trial of live, and I bear it bravely.